Stock analysis is often a definitive decision driver for any trader.

 PEG = PE Ratio ÷ Earnings Growth Rate

-Since forex (Foreign Exchange Market; often abbreviated FX) is specific to the trading each of the world’s currencies based on their buying and selling price, you can guess that forex analysis is used to determine trends based on just that.
+Forex (foreign exchange market, often abbreviated FX) is specific to the trading of each of the world’s currencies based on their buying and selling prices.
+So you can guess that forex analysis is used to determine trends based on just that.

 Currencies on the forex market are traded in pairs, and certain currency pairs are more commonly traded than others.
 When performing a forex analysis, you can use both technical AND fundamental analyses.